Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/options/regions.md

 To add an additional regions, the process is `copy` -> `paste` -> `update`:

 1. Copy, paste and update the regional resource group names in `custom_replacements.names`
+1. Copy, paste and update the regional resource names in `custom_replacements.names`
+1. Copy, paste and update the regional private dns zone names in `custom_replacements.names`
 1. Copy, paste and update the regional IP Ranges in `custom_replacements.names`
 1. Copy, paste and update the regional resource group in `connectivity_resource_groups`
 1. Copy, paste and update the region in `hub_and_spoke_vnet_virtual_networks` or `virtual_wan_virtual_hubs`